-We have lots of ideas for events for the future as soon as Covid 19 let us including: butchery, unusual fruit and veg, a multi-activity workshop and more of the popular smallholding Q&A’s.
+We have lots of ideas for events for the future including: butchery, foraging, fermenting (for food and for drinks), unusual fruit and veg, a multi-activity workshop, Christmas produce fair and more of the popular smallholding Q&A’s.

 Further details of all of these, and more exciting and informative events, will be available in the upcoming magazines here on the website and also Facebook, so stay tuned and don’t forget to book early to secure your place!

 Details of events are updated regularly - for more information please refer to the SSA magazine.